Category

 Let's examine differences in service usage by generation and gender in more detail (Figure 3, multiple responses).

 Furthermore, there is a gender difference in the usage rate of paid internet streaming.
-For both monthly subscription plans and pay-per-content models, the usage rate among men is about 10% higher than that among women.
+Whether it's monthly subscription plans or pay-per-view content, the usage rate among men tends to be about 10% higher.

 Segmentation by Genre Preferences

-Another key point explaining the division between "paid broadcasting (monthly flat-rate)" and other services is the difference in the video genres viewers prefer.
+Another key point explaining the division between "paid broadcasting (monthly flat-rate)" and other services is the difference in the video genres being watched.

-The most notable difference is the high pay-TV usage rate among "Sports Fans."
-A recent example comes to mind: when tennis player Kei Nishikori became the first Japanese player to reach the US Open final in 2014, subscriptions to WOWOW, the pay-TV service broadcasting the event, increased significantly.
+The most notable example is the high pay-TV usage rate among "Sports Fans."
+A recent memory is the surge in subscribers to the pay-TV service WOWOW when it broadcast tennis player Kei Nishikori's historic first-ever Japanese appearance in the US Open final in 2014.

 Thus, the segmentation of paid video usage can also be explained by differences in the content genres offered by service providers.